Low Thia Khiang: 1991–2000: Parliamentary debut

-In 1991, Low, as the Workers' Party's assistant secretary-general, won the Hougang SMC in the 1991 general election and entered Parliament.
+In 1991, Low, as the Workers' Party's assistant secretary-general, won the Hougang SMC in the 1991 general election and entered Parliament for the first time.
+In Low's interview about Hougang in 2024, Low said he chose the Hougang division due to familiarities, and he would pave his way for then-chairman Tan Bin Seng to contest in his original choice of Changi.
 In 1992, Low was appointed by Prime Minister Goh Chok Tong as a member of the Cost Review Committee.